Taikodani Inari-jinja Shrine 太皷谷稲成神社

 A major Inari fox shrine once for the sole use of castle lords, with a torii tunnel

-One of the top five Inari shrines in Japan, Taikodani Inari Shrine draws a million visitors a year from far and wide thanks to its reputation for fulfilling wishes.
+One of the top five Inari shrines in Japan, Taikodani Inari-jinja draws a million visitors a year from far and wide thanks to its reputation for fulfilling wishes.

 Founded in 1773 by the lords of the castle on the mountaintop above, this shrine was for the exclusive use of the ruling samurai until being opened to the public in the late 19th century.